-Strategies can include in-class strategies as well as out of class strategies (including clubs, extra work).
+Strategies can include in-class strategies as well as out of class strategies (including after-school activities and school representation at interschool challenges).

-6.0 Assessment
+5.0 Assessment

 Assessment plays a key role in identifying higher attainers and more able pupils.
 We ensure that assessment (and reporting) processes are effective in the provision of challenge for all by: